The Arc-Floer conjecture for plane curves: Topology of the contact loci

-Theorem \ref{arc-contact-loci-decomposition} provides information about the topology of the lift of the contact loci to the arc space.
-To bring the result back down to the jet space, note that the truncation map $\pi_m: \mathcal{L}_\infty(\C^2) \to \mathcal{L}_m(\C^2)$ is the projection of infinite-dimensional affine space to some of its coordinates.
-Therefore $\X_m = \pi_m(\X_m^\infty)$, and disjoint unions are preserved.
+This theorem provides information about the topology of the lift of the contact loci to the arc space.
+To bring the result back down to the jet space, note that $\X_m = \pi_m(\X_m^\infty) = \pi_m(\pi_m^{-1}(\X_m))$, so the connected components of $\X_m$ are the images of the connected components of $\X_m^\infty$ and in particular the topological disjoint unions of Theorem \ref{arc-contact-loci-decomposition} are preserved.